 Before lighting a fire on your fire pit, make sure you have it stable on the floor surface.
 Grass area should be leveled, and fire pits should never be placed on a slope or incline.

 Search for brick pavers to form a level spot and protect more of the area from extreme heat.
-This will prevent your grill from falling and any other possible damage to the lawn.
+This will prevent your fire pit grills from falling and causing damage to your lawn.

 Clean Away the Area